 This section identifies the primary risks for fire on the Preserve and the existing patterns or trends for fire in the vicinity.
 There is a low likelihood of ignition on the Preserve itself because of a lack of an ignition source.
 There is a greater risk of an ignition outside the Preserve.
-In addition, fires nearby are likely to burn in the same pattern and could easily travel to and within the Preserve because of continuous wildland vegetation, in part due to the lack of recent fire on the Preserve.
+In addition, fires nearby are likely to burn in the same pattern and could easily travel to and within the Preserve because of continuous wildland vegetation, in part due to the lack of recent fires on the Preserve.
 These considerations combine to result in a moderate to high risk of a fire ignited outside the Preserve traveling onto and burning resources within the Preserve.

-Some of the fuel types are not easily ignitable - specifically vegetation in woodlands, riparian vegetation, and even mixed sage scrub - compared to annual grass or pine or eucalyptus litter.
+Some of the fuel types are not easily ignitable - specifically vegetation in woodlands, riparian vegetation, and even coastal sage scrub - compared to annual grass or pine or eucalyptus litter.
 However, non-native grasslands and scrub with grass intermixed with it are prone to ignitions, especially when they are near roads or human activity.
 The lack of public access limits unsafe human behaviors (i.e., illegal campfires, fireworks, etc.) which would be the likely prime source of fire ignition within the Preserve.
-Based on fire history, fuel types, road characteristics, and access or human activities on the site, the anticipated probability of wildfire ignition is low.
+Based on fire history, fuel types, road characteristics, and access or human activities on the site, the anticipated probability of wildfire ignition within the Preserve itself is low.
 The limited access and site use minimize the risk of human-caused wildfires.

-Adjacent risk of ignition comes from activities associated with residential land use including the use of vehicles, construction, and the use of mechanical mowers, barbecues, and generators.
+Adjacent risk of ignition comes from activities associated with residential land use including the use of vehicles, construction, use of mechanical mowers, barbecues, and generators.
 Use of a generator was the source of the 2020 Silverado Fire that burned 13,390 acres and destroyed 14 homes/structures.
 Because Southern California Edison (SCE) is increasingly shutting off power during high fire hazard conditions for public safety, the risk of wildfire ignition from generator use may become more common in the future.
-In particular, the developed areas within 1000 feet of the Preserve's northern boundary (on Hunky Dory Lane, off Oakie Doakie Lane) do not appear to be defensible and present a high interface fire risk, especially under Santa Ana wind conditions.
-The newest structure near the Preserve was built with ignition-resistant construction and poses a lesser ignition risk.